bsjung/start_chart/README.md

 Start Chart
 ==============

-Start Chart is a simple charting package for start web framework.
+Start Chart is a simple charting package for web framework.
 There are good charting packages for Flutter mobile UI framework such as google charts.
-But, it lacks simple architecture for intuitive programmers.
+But, it lacks simple architecture for web framework.
 Also, it lacks candle charts with technical indicators.

-Thus, I've made start chart packages supporting candle charts.
+Thus, I've made charting packages supporting web framework and candle charts.

 Example usage